zanymuzik/notes/MIT - Lec 6 - Raft (1).md

     - since the remaining f+1 is a majority of 2f+1
     - if more than f fail (or can't be contacted), no progress
 - often called **quorum** systems

+#### Majority - why it matters?
-- a key property of majorities is that any two must intersect
+- a key property of majorities is that any two (majorities) must intersect
   - e.g. successive majorities for Raft leader election must overlap
   - and the intersection can convey information about previous decisions